chaidiscovery/chai-lab/README.md

 We use [devcontainers](https://code.visualstudio.com/docs/devcontainers/containers) in development, which helps us ensure we work in identical environments.
 We recommend working inside a devcontainer if you want to make a contribution to this repository.

-Devcontainers work on local Linux setup, and on remote machines with over an SSH connection.
+Devcontainers work on local Linux setup, and on remote machines over an SSH connection.

 ## Status